nickwulf/swarm-game/README.rst

 Controls
 ________
-A, W, S, D  -> Pan the view around
+* A, W, S, D  ➜ Pan the view around.
-Q           -> Slow down time
+* Q           ➜ Slow down time.
-E           -> Speed up time
+* E           ➜ Speed up time.
-Left Mouse  -> Click to select/deselect a planet.
-Drag to select a group of planets Right Mouse -> Click to send fighters from the selected planet/s to another planet Left Shift  -> Hold to keep the selected planets even while selecting or deselecting anther planet.
-Useful to grow or selectively shrink your selected group
+* Left Mouse  ➜ Click to select/deselect a planet.
+Drag to select a group of planets.
+Double click in empty space to deselect all.
+* Right Mouse ➜ Click to send fighters from the selected planet/s to another planet.
+* Left Shift  ➜ Hold to keep the selected planets even while selecting or deselecting anther planet.
+Useful to grow or selectively shrink your selected group.

 Quick Start
 -----------
 The quickest way to get started is to download the GitHub project onto your machine, unzip, and go to the top-level directory.
-From here, launch the game using the command "python main.py".
+From here, launch the game using the command ``python main.py``.
 You can use other command line options to change certain settings such as switching players between human or other AIs or changing the starting level.
-Run the command "python main.py -h" to see the full list of options in the help menu.
+Run the command ``python main.py -h`` to see the full list of options in the help menu.

 Dependencies
 ____________
 You'll also need to install these other python packages before you can run the game:

-- pygame >= 2.4
+- pygame ≥ 2.4
-- numpy >= 1.21.6
+- numpy ≥ 1.21.6

 Python Install
 --------------